PkmX/lcamera/README.md

 [A short DNG editing tutorial using RawTherapee](http://imgur.com/a/ZpEPP#0).

 ### 60 FPS Recording
-First, see [pkmx/lcamera#4](https://github.com/PkmX/lcamera/issues/4#issuecomment-61356241) for limitations of this modification.
+First, see [pkmx/lcamera#4](https://github.com/PkmX/lcamera/issues/4#issuecomment-61356241) about limitations of this modification.
 This modification is only available for Nexus 5.

 To enable 60fps recording, a system library `/system/lib/libmmcamera_imx179.so` needs to be replaced with a modified version.
 The following is a simplified walkthrough of the process. *Note that this is a very hacky solution and I'm not responsible for any damages done to your system or device.
 Approach at your own risk and make sure you understand what you are doing.*